CloudCheckr/Developer-Community/Onboarding/UserMigration/README.md

 ### Customer Communication

-The customer should be told in advance approximately whate time the new users will be created, so that they are prepared for when the user activation emails start coming in.

 PartnerSysAdmin users will NOT be migrated with this script because the Admin API can not be used to create PartnerSysAdmins.
 This is on-purpose because each PartnerSysAdmin should be carefully created and activated